NeuroTechX/ntx_slack_archive/general.md

  >As an addendum to "read the literature", you can get a lot of mileage when getting started from replicating scientific papers using biosignals to measure the effect you're curious about.

+4/3/2017 5:38 PM

+ **pierre** :

+ >Also, I think the current barrier to entry to all of this is that people don't know how to start recording &amp; processing biosignals, and don't have a good sense of the whole field. <#C3525BTBN|neurotechedu> should help out with both of these problems